OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_Tweet/README.md

 *ajouter l'image select template nifi*

-6. Then you will have to configure the first processor named Ingest Tweets from Public Feed (GetTwitter Processor) by adding our Consumer Key & Secret and Token Access Key & Secret that you can find on your application in your Twitter Developer Account.
+**6. Then you will have to configure the first processor named Ingest Tweets from Public Feed (GetTwitter Processor) by adding our Consumer Key & Secret and Token Access Key & Secret that you can find on your application in your Twitter Developer Account.**

 *ajouter l'image gettwitter config*

-7. Then you can start the Nifi pipeline by clicking on the button play.
+**7. Then you can start the Nifi pipeline by clicking on the button play.**

 *ajouter l'image start the violence*